disruptek/bump/README.md

 $ bump --log lvlDebug

 # optionally specify a particular .nimble file to work on
-$ bump --target some.nimble
+$ bump --nimble some.nimble
-$ bump --target some
+$ bump --nimble some

 # optionally specify a particular package directory to look in
-$ bump --directory /some/where/else
+$ bump --folder /some/where/else
 ```

 ## License